It’s all cute and sweet to talk about how this strategy works and what you’ll get after you apply Expectation Marketing but let’s get hustling.

 By adding it in the top banner of the page or on the side, you have more chances people will actually see it, which means more visitors will contact you.

 Another aspect we stressed upon in the Audit was the short description.
 In Expectation Marketing it is important for new visitors to understand what your brand is all about.

 Make sure the short description, on the Home Page, isn’t too vague or subtle.
 I’ve seen brands that focus their story on emotions and abstract concepts.

 It’s ok to do that in a Tagline or a Motto, but leave the short description as descriptive as possible.

 Start by creating a list of all the Communication channels you have.
-I am thinking of emails, phone numbers and even social media profiles where you answer quickly to your audience.
+I am thinking of emails, phone numbers, and even social media profiles where you answer quickly to your audience.

 Many companies offer support even on Facebook Messenger.
 Squirrly is one of them.

-After you have the full list, consider where you should add them on your site for them to be readily available.
+After you have the full list, consider where you should add them to your site for them to be readily available.
 The standard answers would start with the page footer and the contact page.
 But you can also be creative with them.

 You can add a particular contact channel where you are presenting it.
 For example, if you have a Sales Team page, put the Sales contact info there as well.